lionezajoao/lionezajoao/README.md

 - 📫 How to reach me **joaopedrobzlioneza@gmail.com**

-- ⚡ Fun fact **I began my academic life studying Electrical Engeneering, but halfway through the course, I realised that was not what I wanted for life, and began studying Python.
-Now I'm a bachelor to be in System's Information, already working on it and happy with my decision :)**
+- ⚡ Fun fact **I began my academic life studying Electrical Engeneering, but halfway through the course I realised that was not what I wanted for life and then, I began studying Python.
+Now I'm a bachelor-to-be in [Sistemas de Informação course](http://www.ic.uff.br/index.php/pt/informacoes-gerais-sistemas-de-informacao) at [Universidade Federal Fluminense](https://www.uff.br/), already working with it and happy with my decision :)**

 <h3 align="left">Connect with me:</h3>
 <p align="left">